 Patient follow-up is performed by hospital-based and many population-based registries.
 Although these registries may use different methods and different sources, many of the procedures involved in following patients in their registries are similar.
 The follow-up process can promote optimal patient care and provide a valuable record of patient outcomes.

 The primary purposes of follow-up are to ensure continued medical surveillance to determine outcomes of the treatment, and to monitor the health status of the population under investigation.
 Follow-up information provides the documentation of residual disease or its spread, recurrences, or additional malignancies.
-Subsequent treatment is included in the cancer registry database.
+Subsequent treatment is included in the cancer registry database although it should be noted the data is based on information in the medical record or available from external contacts.

 Outcome and end-results data enable researchers, physicians, and others to assess clinical standards, quality of care, and to potentially predict patient survival.
 Follow-up information must be comprehensive.
 To produce survival data, successful follow-up must be maintained.
 These factors necessitate an organized system of long-term surveillance.